Colorado Privacy Act (CPA)

 Colorado Privacy Act - Mandatly Inc.

 Colorado is officially the third U.S state to adopt privacy legislation, after California and Virginia, respectively.
-The Colorado General Assembly passed the Colorado Privacy Act (CPA), Senate Bill 21-109, on June 8, 2021.
+The Colorado General Assembly passed the Colorado Privacy Act (CPA), Senate Bill?21-109, on June 8, 2021.
 Colorado’s governor, Jared Polis signed the Colorado Privacy Act (“CPA”) into law on July 7th, 2021.
 It will be effective from July 1, 2023.

 Applicability [CPA Section 6-1-1304]